cdapio/cdap/cdap-docs/faqs/source/cdap-startup.rst

 ..

-- Check that the CDAP UI can reach the CDAP Router (by default, the URL will be ``http://<host>:9999`` where ``<host>`` is the IP address of one of the machines where you installed the packages and started the services).
+- Check that the CDAP UI is accessible (by default, the URL will be ``http://<host>:9999`` where ``<host>`` is the IP address of one of the machines where you installed the packages and started the services).